 No discussion of surplus lines or specialty insurance or the non-admitted market would be complete without a look at Lloyd's of London.
 Probably the world's most easily recognized insurer and currently the world's leading market for specialist insurance services.
 It is the world's second largest insurer and the sixth largest reinsurance group.
-Currently 96 Syndicates are underwriting insurance at Lloyd's.
-Approximately 5% of the world's reinsurance is placed at Lloyd's, which also accounts for half of the London markets international insurance premiums.
+In 2020 there were 76 Syndicates underwriting insurance at Lloyd's.
+Approximately 4.4% of the world's reinsurance is placed at Lloyd's, which also accounts for half of the London markets international insurance premiums.